typelevel/cats-effect/site/src/main/tut/datatypes/io.md

       try Right(in.readLine())
       catch { case NonFatal(e) => Left(e) }))

-    // Cancelation logic is not thread-safe!
+    // Cancellation logic is not thread-safe!
     IO(in.close())
   }
 ```